adunkman/dunkman.me/app/content/talks/beyond-the-tab-executing-javascript-across-browser-contexts/abstractions-handout.md

 **Background Sync:** For more information on [syncing web applications in the background, see this blog post on developers.google.com](https://developers.google.com/web/updates/2015/12/background-sync).

 **Microsoft Edge:** Many of the examples given in this talk were not available for use in Microsoft Edge.
-Their [platform status, including ServiceWorker](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/serviceworker) is publicly available.

 Thanks for listening!